Grading systems by country: Grading in universities and secondary school

+For convert a CGPA to Percentage use a CGPA converter tool.

 Grading in high school

 Most boards in India give the raw marks obtained by the students, though some may only give the grade attained by the student.

-National boards like CBSE give the marks obtained by the student and (for CBSE) the positional grade which indicates a student's level in that subject with respect to his/her peers.
+National boards like CBSE give the marks obtained by the student and (for CBSE) the positional grade which indicates a student's level in that subject with respect to their peers.